 we stock Master Kush as the mid-shelf alternative when someone wants a Kush but does not want the heaviest hit on the shelf.
 That observation is the kind of pattern only a store with foot traffic in a specific neighborhood can identify.
 The Astoria walk-in crowd is different from the Ozone Park walk-in crowd, and both are different from a Manhattan dispensary's customer base.

-In Astoria, Master Kush tends to move with the after-shift pickup crowd - service workers ending late shifts, healthcare workers from the Astoria neighborhood, customers in their 30s+ with back pain or sleep issues that they have been managing for years.
+In Astoria, Master Kush tends to move with the after-shift pickup crowd - service workers ending late shifts, healthcare workers from the Astoria neighborhood, customers in their 30s+ who want a heavier, grounding evening session.
 Flower outsells pre-rolls by about 3:2 for this terpene profile because the customers who reach for it tend to want the full session, not the quick hit.

 A specific budtender observation we have logged on Master Kush: this is one of our most-recommended evening strains.
-The myrcene + caryophyllene dominance lines up cleanly with the late-night, body-heavy session, and customers who try it for sleep specifically tend to come back the next week and tell us it worked.
-We pair it with our most-popular CBN-blend gummies for customers chasing full sleep support.
+The myrcene + caryophyllene dominance lines up cleanly with the late-night, body-heavy session, and customers who want a heavier evening profile tend to come back for it.
+We often pair it with our CBN-blend gummies for that late-night session.

 We also track which Master Kush cuts come through which NY cultivators.
 The cultivar can stay the same name and the phenotype can change.
 When that happens we will tell you at the counter, and the certificate of analysis will show it.
 Lab-tested transparency is the difference between a CAURD-licensed retail shelf and the unlicensed era this market just left.